chrisburg-cyber-intense/entra-intune-zero-trust-lab/README.md

 _**Inception State:**_ the organization has no device compliance baseline, no enforced encryption, and no Conditional Access guardrails.

-_**Completion State:**_ a formal device security baseline is enforced (BitLocker + ASR + LAPS), Intune compliance is measured, and Conditional Access blocks access to sensitive apps unless the device is compliant (with break-glass protections in place).
+_**Completion State:**_ a formal device security baseline is enforced (BitLocker + Firewall + ASR + LAPS), Intune compliance is measured, and Conditional Access blocks access to sensitive apps unless the device is compliant (with break-glass protections in place).

 ---